Anna Duggar 2017: Josh Duggar Divorce Rumors Return After Wife’s Instagram Like

 What do you make of Anna Duggar’s Instagram “return”?
 Do you think that she liked that particular quote because she could relate or do you think it was more general and not specific to anything that Anna has been going through?
 Do you think that Josh and Anna Duggar will be able to save their marriage?
 Let us know in the comments section below.

-[Featured Image via Josh Duggar/Twitter]
+[Featured Image by Josh Duggar/Twitter]